High School Scholars

 This program provides an opportunity for talented rising senior students to take courses at Lehigh University that their high schools may not offer.

-Students must be nominated by the teacher, principal and guidance counselors at the high school they attend.
+Students must be nominated by a teacher, principal or guidance counselor at the high school they attend.
 Also, students may request that they be nominated, or the nomination could come at the suggestion of high school personnel.

 Each school may nominate up to three students to this program for any given semester.
-Please note: a school can nominate up to five (5) students if a son or daughter of a Lehigh University faculty or staff member is among the school's top three nominees.
-Current Scholars must reapply for the Spring 2015 semester.
+Please note: students who are a dependent of a Lehigh University faculty or staff member will also be nominated as a High School Scholar, but will not count as one of the three nominees.